Rittal recently announced that it has joined the Open19 Foundation.

 Driven by the Microsoft subsidiary LinkedIn and global vendors, such as HPE and GE Digital, the Open19 Foundation was founded in May 2017 built on a key concept: standardised, modular IT infrastructures ensure higher efficiency, reduced costs, and greater flexibility in the data center.

 According to Rittal, the open source design is based on a standardised architecture for computer and storage components in a customary 19-inch rack, in which the components from different manufacturers are compatible with each other.

 Global director of Data Center and Open Compute Solutions at Rittal, Jason Rylands says the decision to join the foundation was an easy one.

 “Because of the rising energy costs, we use all possibilities for more energy efficiency in favour of our customers,” says Rylands.

 “Underlining this, we have joined the Open19 Foundation in which we help shaping innovative rack design.

 Chairman of the Open19 Foundation, Yuval Bachar says they're delighted to welcome Rittal to the group.

-“The Open19 Foundation is a fast-growing community of companies across a wide range of data centre and edge ecosystems,” says Bachar.
+“The Open19 Foundation is a fast-growing community of companies across a wide range of data center and edge ecosystems,” says Bachar.

 “As a member of the Open19 Foundation, Rittal is now even better positioned to meet the needs of the data center market,” Rylands adds.

-Rittal says one of the key advantages of the Open19 architecture is the standardised, modular configuration cuts the time to market while the scalability enhances the flexibility in the data centre.
+Rittal says one of the key advantages of the Open19 architecture is the standardised, modular configuration cuts the time to market while the scalability enhances the flexibility in the data center.